BenLand100/benland/content/post/2020-12-14 Reconstructing neutrino interactions.md

 This could easily be three separate 1D output tensors, however since the dimensions are encoded the same way (11 neurons at 1 meter spacing) it is possible to use a single 2D tensor:
 ![The output representing the true X,Y,Z position](/images/nn_recon_output.png)

-The network topology is as follows:
+The network topology was implemented using [Keras](https://keras.io/) ([tensorflow](https://www.tensorflow.org/)) and is as follows:
 * 2D input tensor with the PMT time series
 * LSTM with 256-length output which digests this timeseries
 * 256-length hidden state is fed into a 256-length fully connected dense layer
-* A 33-length fully connected dense layer, that is reshaped into a (3,11) tensor For the last layer, the first dimension is the axis, and the second dimension encodes the offset in that axis.
+* A 33-length fully connected dense layer, that is reshaped into a (3,11) tensor

+The last layer is taken as the output, and the first dimension is the axis, while the second dimension encodes the offset in that axis.

 Because the input to this network is large, this network contains roughly 4 million trainable parameters.
 The network is trained on simulated events (as depicted above) where the initial position is known.